Coil Units in Mattresses | Bedrooms & More Seattle

 CONTINUOUS COIL SYSTEMS

-Continuous Coil Systems are durable and responsive.
-They consist of many coils that are literally one piece of connected metal and give firm support for any size person.
+Continuous Coil units systems are durable and responsive.
+They consist of many coils that are literally one piece of connected metal and give firm support to mattresses for any size person.
 By keeping each coil connected, every spring is able to draw support from the adjacent coils and combine comfort with durability.
 A medium gauge coil is often used to allow for gentle give while maintaining longevity.
-One drawback is the lateral transfer of motion.
+One drawback is the lateral transfer of motion in mattresses using this coil.
 This is addressed somewhat through running the strands of coils from head to toe rather than side to side.
 If you need firm support, but want to avoid the transfer of motion completely, look at latex mattresses.
 That said, the continuous coil system is a good lower cost alternative.

 Budget $699-1399 for a Queen Set.